code4recovery/tsml-ui/README.md

 Advantanges:

-* better performance for end users
+* better performance for users
-* less strain on server (client-side processing)
+* less strain on servers
 * supports any web platform
-* wider pool of possible contributors (not just WordPress webmasters)
+* wider pool of potential contributors (not just WordPress webmasters)
 * simplifies WordPress plugin (separation of concerns)

 ## Installation